praj-bellakka/tp/docs/UserGuide.md

 2. Download the latest version of `fitNus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.0).
 3. Copy the file to the folder you want to use as the home folder for your FitNUS Tracker.
 4. Type the following command in your terminal to run this program:`java -jar FitNus.jar`
+> **⚠️ Notes to Windows user**
+> We strongly recommend you using cmd to execute.
+If you are using git-bash, before running the program,
+> please type `chcp.com 65001`
 5. The application will prompt first-time users (i.e. users with incomplete or missing user data) to set up their profile.
 If you have successfully run the programme, you should see the following message as follows:
 ```
 Welcome to FitNUS Tracker!